kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 KAT: This song kicks through the album like the Kool-Aid man busting through the wall.
 It makes an intense statement, it's like "YO DUDE THIS IS SATURATION III, ARE YOU READY?"
 Now this song does lean more toward a poppy dance song, but does not reflect the tone of the entire album.

-JEREMY: Although this is the first track on the album, it feels like a victory lap for the entire SATURATION trilogy.
+JEREMY: I wasn't feeling this one at first, but it quickly grew on me.
+It starts with a bang and while it's only the first track on the album, it feels like a victory lap for the entire SATURATION trilogy.

 ### ZIPPER